Task

 >

 The event payload containing the event details as a JSON object.
-Values can include JSONata expressions for dynamic content.
+Values can also include a JSONata expression.

 events[].detailType?